Why You Maybe Shouldn’t Make Your Own DIY Shampoo

 Think of it like baking.
 Baking is a science that requires you to have exact proportions.
 Besides quantities, timing is an integral component to creating the perfect cream puff.
 You need to stay on your toes and know when to mix which ingredients with each other, when to heat the oven, and how long to let sit in order to get the ideal little sphere of heaven.
 In order to keep your pastries delicious and your hair voluminous you’ll need to stay on your toes, always knowing what the mix needs during the creation process.

 Too much salt or too little oregano can spoil the whole meal.
 When it comes to cosmetics, you are dealing with different variables.
 If you are unfamiliar with an ingredient you may feel the need to add more than needed.
-But the negative results of a disproportional shampoo may be less immediately noticeable than a terribly salty taste on your tongue.
+But the negative results of a disproportional shampoo may be less immediately noticeable than a terribly salty taste in food.

 If your unfamiliarity with these oils could lead to devastating results, I recommend you leave it to the professionals.
 Granted, most of the people in the DIY shampoo community have undoubtedly done their research.
 However, they may only offer a shampoo formula that works well for them, using specific quantities that work just right for their body chemistry.
 Finding the right DIY for you is essential, so stay aware of this factor to maximize effectiveness and avoid possible toxicity.